numpy/numpy.org/content/en/benchmark.md

 ## Implemented Accelerators

-Accelerators like [Numba](http://numba.pydata.org/), [Pythran](https://transonic.readthedocs.io/), and [Transonic](https://transonic.readthedocs.io/) are considered for also considered for benchmarking.
-This decision is inspired from [Ralf Gommer's Presentation on SciPy 1.0](https://www.slideshare.net/RalfGommers/scipy-10-and-beyond-a-story-of-community-and-code) (conference [video](https://www.youtube.com/watch?v=oHmm3mPxg6Y)).
-We give brief details on few of the accelerators below:
+We considered accelerators like [Numba](http://numba.pydata.org/), [Pythran](https://transonic.readthedocs.io/), and [Transonic](https://transonic.readthedocs.io/) for benchmarking.
+This decision is inspired by [Ralf Gommer's Presentation on SciPy 1.0](https://www.slideshare.net/RalfGommers/scipy-10-and-beyond-a-story-of-community-and-code) (conference [video](https://www.youtube.com/watch?v=oHmm3mPxg6Y)).
+We give brief details on a few of the accelerators below:

 ### Numba